 A challenge in using GLS data sets for analysis is that many of the GLS images were acquired near or during leaf-off seasons.
 Because the spectral differences between leaf-on and leaf-off deciduous forests can be great, automated FCC analysis based on leaf-off images can result in widespread, erroneous changes.
-Prior to classification and forest change analysis, each Landsat image was evaluated to determine its phenological suitability for forest-cover-change analysis.
-We used the NDVI temporal profiles calculated using the GIMMS AVHRR and MODIS data record (Tucker et al., 2005) to determine whether an image was acquired near or during leaf-off seasons.
+Prior to classification and forest change analysis, each Landsat image was evaluated to determine its phenological suitability for forest cover change analysis.
+We used the NDVI temporal profiles calculated using the Global Inventory Modeling and Mapping Studies (GIMMS) Advanced Very High Resolution Radiometer (AVHRR) and the Moderate Resolution Imaging Spectroradiometer (MODIS) data record (Tucker et al., 2005) to determine whether an image was acquired near or during leaf-off seasons.
 The GLS 1990, 2000, and 2005 images were evaluated using the GIMMS record directly.